 I’m by no means saying that you need to figure out how to create or deliver faster.
 I’m simply encouraging you to add buffer time to the delivery date you guarantee your clients.
 This will give you space to deliver before the promised due date without forcing you to change your workflow.

-For example, I tell my brides and grooms that’ll it’ll take four weeks to receive their wedding photos.
-However, photos are typically delivered within two weeks.
+For example, I tell my brides and grooms that’ll it’ll take eight weeks to receive their wedding photos.
+However, photos are typically delivered within two to three weeks.

 And, because I want my clients to clearly see how I over deliver for them, I include the following sentence when I share their online gallery with them, “I know I said it would take four weeks to receive your photos, but because you guys were so much fun to work with and because your wedding day couldn’t have been anymore perfect, I couldn’t stop working on your photos.
 And, I’m so excited to deliver your wedding photos to you two weeks early!”